Jashepp/customElements-mixinPropertiesAttributes/README.md

 The transform callbacks take one argument (the value), with the `this` keyword as the element.

 On `reflectFromAttribute`, if the returned value is undefined, the configured default value will be used.
+The argument is null if the attribute doesn't exist.

 On `reflectToAttribute`, if the returned value is null, the attribute will be removed.